What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Dartmouth?

 Full-time undergraduate students at Dartmouth College were charged $51,438 in fees and tuition for the 2016 - 2017 academic year, before modifications for financial aid.
 Of that number, the expense of tuition came to $49,998. $1,440 was fees.

 Regrettably, this school does not provide any special discounts to residents of the state.

-Tuition and fees cover the expense of attendance for one academic year, but don't cover room and board, which will be an added bill you will incur if you live on campus.
+Dartmouth College fees and tuition is the number quoted to undergraduates for one academic year, and does not include room and board.
 Bear in mind many students obtain financial aid and scholarships which reduce their total cost.

 The next table outlines the costs explained above for the 2016 - 2017 school year.